prasantadh/c-file-handling/README.md

 executable this repo compiles to and `filename` is can be any file that I provide it.
 How can I check that a `filename` was provided?
 If not, how can I print a nice message to the user and exit?
+2. Install `inotify-tools` on your ubuntu machine.
+You can now use the loop `while true; do inotify-wait -e modify main.c; clear; make; done;` to run the make command automatically every `main.c` file changes.

 ### Working with the file

 1. If I were to tell you that the functions that you need for file handling are `fopen`, `fseek`, `fgetc`, `fread` and `fclose`, where is the most authentic place to find information about them?
 2. Open the file `data.bin`.
 What modes would you use?
+If you delete the `data.bin` file, what error do you get?
+How can you report the error and exit gracefully?
 3. Close the file.
 It's best practice (and often a must) to release any resource you don't need anymore.
 4. The given file `data.bin` is the following format: